unpoly/unpoly/src/unpoly/pages/server-errors.md

   target: '.content',   // when submission succeeds update '.content'
   failTarget: 'form',   // when submission fails update the form
   scroll: 'auto',       // when submission succeeds use default scroll behavior
-  failScroll: '.errors' // when submission falis scroll to the error messages })
+  failScroll: '.errors' // when submission fails scroll to the error messages })
 ```